lynnlilu/lynnlilu.github.io/_pages/about.md

 ---
 Latest Update
 =====
-I am looking for students that are **SELF-MOTIVATED** and interested in **exploring NEW things** to join us for realizing fantastic and futuristic systems on the area of AIoT and ubiquitous security.
+I am looking for students that are **SELF-MOTIVATED** and interested in **exploring NEW things** to join us for realizing fantastic and futuristic systems on the area of Aotonomous driving security, Voice security, AIoT and ubiquitous security.
 Both students that intend to practise his/her research skills, or want to pursue Ph.D. and master degrees, are welcome!

 Brief Biography
 =====